simbathesailor/simbathesailor.dev/src/pages/solve-pdf-preview-nightmare/index.md

 **Note:** Make sure we get it right, before we move ahead

+Now we will create a React component called `PdfPreview`.

 Let's see the boiler-plate code for the `PdfPreview` component: